SebaTheProgrammer/Flame-Application/README.md

  I can only work a maximum of 8 hours on this, so the scope will be pretty small.
 (I also just arrived on Erasmus, but I tried to make time for this!)

  That's why I chose a piece of the game Cuphead!
-I've made a previous C++ version of it, so why not now showing that I can remake a piece in Flame?
+I've made a previous C++ version of it, so why not now showing that I can remake a little part in Flame?

  If you have any questions, please don't hesitate to contact me!

+ # Instructions:
+ WASD- to move, SPACE to jump.
+(If you are on the top of the walking area and walk up, you automaticly jump.
+This is just to make it a little bit harder.)

+ Press 'E' to shoot.

+ The balloons have 5 hp, but if you can kill one you get +100 score.

+ Reach 5000 points to win!
+Or get 0 HP to lose...

+ Have fun! :)

  # Planning:
  - Setting up Flame: 30m